Locations:

 The U.S. Food and Drug Administration (FDA) identifies botulinum toxin as a category C drug.

 “That means botulinum toxin hasn’t been shown to be dangerous,” Dr. Zins shares.
-“But it also hasn’t been shown to be safe for pregnant people.”
+“But it also hasn’t been shown to be safe if you're pregnant.”

 For that reason, Dr. Zins recommends erring on the side of caution and avoiding Botox during pregnancy whenever possible.